Contact Us 720.594.7360

 So, you have recourse through the local courts to redress parental alienation.
 A judge can modify parenting or take other actions to put an end to the abusive behavior that is detrimental to the wellbeing of your child.
 For instance, the court can order a Child Family Investigator to evaluate your case.

-How can our Denver divorce lawyers help?
+How can our Colorado family lawyers help?

 As a parent who is gradually losing the affection of your child, you may be a victim of parental alienation.
 It is vital to catch alienation early on instead of waiting until it is too late.
 You deserve a normalized relationship with your child.
 It is important to put an end to the alienation for your mutual benefit.

-Call Colorado Legal Group at 720.594.7360 or get started with a free case evaluation.
+Contact us today or get started with a free case evaluation.

 How Can We Help?